open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-prerequisites.md

 We will need Windows Subsystem for Linux (WSL) version 2 to run Docker Desktop.

-When you install WSL 2, You must be running Windows 10...
+When you install WSL 2, you must be running Windows 10...

 - For x64 systems: Version 1903 or later, with Build 18362.1049 or later.
 - For ARM64 systems: Version 2004 or later, with Build 19041 or later.